Analysis of market weights under volatility-stabilized market models

 which makes some of the features of the model immediate and visually appealing.
-The smaller $\mu_i$ is, the greater is the drift and the fluctuation of $\log X_i$.
+The smaller $\mu_i$ is, the greater the drift and the fluctuation of $\log X_i$ are.
 This is the primary empirical observation that the model is designed to capture.

-In this article we answer one of the questions left open in the articles \cite{ferkar05} and \cite{ferkarspt}: how to describe the behavior of the vector of random market weights $(\mu_1, \ldots, \mu_n)(t)$ under the law of the VSM model?
-Similar problems have been studied by Irina Goia in her thesis \cite{goiathesis09}.
-Please see her thesis for a discussion on the relationship of these models with the CIR models in mathematical finance and their relevance in the bigger picture of the stochastic portfolio theory.
+In this article, we answer one of the questions left open in the articles~\cite{ferkar05} and~\cite{ferkarspt}: how can we describe the behavior of the vector of random market weights $(\mu_1, \ldots, \mu_n)(t)$ under the law of the VSM model?
+Similar problems have been studied by Irina Goia in her thesis~\cite{goiathesis09}; see this for a discussion of the relationship of these models with CIR models in mathematical finance and their relevance in the bigger picture of stochastic portfolio theory.

-As a natural culmination of the theory we develop in this article we consider the following generalization of the VSM models.
+As a natural culmination of the theory we develop in this article, we consider the following generalization of VSM models.